 When a consumer opens an account or applies for a mortgage or personal loan, employees have an opportunity to gather data that represents real value to the financial institution.
 This information can be mined to determine what products and services account holder need based on their circumstances.
 If they are buying a home, do they need a mortgage loan?
 If they open an account for a child or teenager, might they also be in the market for a car loan or financial assistance for college?
 By getting to know your account holder at this level, you can increase their loyalty and capture additional share of wallet for the financial institution.

 For any sales and service strategy to be successful, it is critical for customer service and operations to be coordinated and on the same page.
 You’ll likely find value in hiring additional support.
 A new perspective often helps with simplifying processes, such as streamlining account openings and utilizing technology to share account holder data across departments.
 You’ll create positive impacts for your staff, but also for your account holders.

 Excellence stands out, even in a busy world

-Remember, if you can provide account holder the ability to open an account or get a loan quicker and easier than an institution down the street – while providing products and services that meet their on-going financial needs – they will most likely check with you the next time they need financial products and services, instead of spreading their business across multiple financial institutions.
+Remember, if you can provide account holders the ability to open an account or get a loan quicker and easier than an institution down the street – while providing products and services that meet their ongoing financial needs – they will most likely check with you the next time they need financial products and services, instead of spreading their business across multiple financial institutions.